ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 parameter should be set to "1" through the full parameters list.
 The sensor will be initialised once the Pixhawk board is rebooted.

+If the sensor is reported to be unhealthy, it may help to set :ref:`BRD_BOOT_DELAY <BRD_BOOT_DELAY>` to 600 (0.6 seconds) and reboot the autopilot.
+This will give more time for the sensor to start-up before the autopilot probes for it on the I2C bus.

 Testing and Setup
 =================